ThomasLuypaert/soundscapeR/README.md

 ### 1\.
 The data

-The `soundscapeR` packages works on long-duration acoustic recordings, either recorded continuously or using a regular sampling interval (*e.g.* 1 min/ 5 min).
+The `soundscaper` packages works on long-duration acoustic recordings, either recorded continuously or using a regular sampling interval (*e.g.* 1 min/ 5 min).